markr-ao/blog/data/blog/law-of-demeter.md

 };
 ```

-This code violates the [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter), which simply states that a component/object/unit should only talk to its immediate children, and not its grandchildren or deeper ancestors.
+This code violates the [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter), which states that a component/object/unit should only talk to its immediate children, and not its grandchildren or deeper ancestors.
 In this case, `patientValidator` has been tightly coupled to its grandchildren `patient.eyes[0]` and `patient.eyes[0].colour`, as shown by the orange arrows in the dependency graph below.

 ![fig1](/static/images/law-of-demeter/fig1.png)

 ## Solution

-To remove this coupling, we can add the method `getEyeColour` to `patient`:
+To remove this coupling, we can [encapsulate](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)) the access to `eyes` by adding the method `getEyeColour` to `patient`:

 ```js
 const patient = {